Looking for the best MLB prop bets today? The Props crew compiles their favorite picks for every day of the baseball season.

 MLB Player Prop Bets

-Prop betting ly dependent on the bettor as to which is the most popular option, but sportsbooks tend to offer more player prop betting markets than any other kind.
+Prop betting is dependent on the bettor as to which is the most popular option, but sportsbooks tend to offer more player prop betting markets than any other kind.
 A player prop bet is a wager placed on just one player, and it usually focuses on a specific statistic.

 There are times that sportsbooks will put two players against each other to create a prop bet, but that is similar to what a DFS game looks like.
 Player prop betting usually focuses on the top players in each MLB game.